Dozens of trees to be cleared out of Bethel cemetery

 GRAVETTE, Ark.
-(KNWA) — A growing problem at Bethel Cemetery, as trees on the property are damaging headstones.
+(KFTA) — A growing problem at Bethel Cemetery, as trees on the property are damaging headstones.
 Now, dozens of trees on the land will have to be removed.

 Benton County Preservation Group President Nancy Feroe said getting rid of the trees is the only way to maintain the cemetery and protect the headstones .